FROSTY MOSS RELAY

 Frosty Moss Relay = An 80-Mile River of Green

 When skies are gray, we head for the trails.
 There’s no better way to spend the day than running through mossy, ferny forests.
 (Photo: Lindsey Asplund)

 Frosty Moss Relay runners trace the Olympic Discovery Trail (paved multiuse path) and Adventure Route (singletrack trail) from west to east, beginning at the Camp Creek Trailhead along the Sol Duc River and finishing in Blyn at the Jamestown S’Klallam Tribe facilities.

-Frosty Moss Relay is about 80 miles and consists of 15 legs in a mix of distances (3.2 to 10 miles) on pavement and trail.
+Frosty Moss Relay is about 80 miles and consists of 15 legs in a mix of distances on pavement and trail.
 Paved legs are mostly on former railroad grade, meaning relatively flat with some rolling hills.
 The Adventure Route is hilly dirt singletrack, not overly technical, plus a few miles of gravel road at the beginning.
 Full Moss teams have 3 or 5 runners.

 Teams are welcome to divide the legs among runners as they like, but a runner may not run back-to-back legs.